 - Plate 4 on Rockwell 6C can be almost compared to a Razorock Gamechanger .68P, like always YMMV.

-- I wouldn’t EXACTLY compare the Plate 5 on 6C to a Gamechanger .84P, but the aggressiveness/efficiency of plate 5 can almost be compared.
+- I wouldn’t EXACTLY compare Plate 5 on 6C to a Gamechanger .84P, but the aggressiveness/efficiency of Plate 5 can almost be compared.
 GC .84P is a teeny bit more aggressive than plate 5 of the Rockwell 6C/6S.

 - I don’t have any razors to compare with the Plate 6 on Rockwell 6C, maybe I haven’t tried overly aggressive/efficient double-edge razors out there yet.
 One thing I will say is Plate 6 of the Rockwell 6C/6S is like a lawn mower, it’s too aggressive, I cut myself when I used it the first couple of times and when I wasn’t paying attention.